 Web Scraping Use Cases for eCommerce

-Now that you understand why you should be using web scraping, let’s explore a few different ways you can use this technique to grow your eCommerce and get ahead of your competitors:
+Now that you understand why you should be using web scraping and some data extraction tips to ensure you always get the data you want, let’s explore a few different ways you can use this technique to grow your eCommerce and get ahead of your competitors:

 1. Price Monitoring